zhangdongdong7/scenarios/linux/lab-basic-operation/step1.md

-# List files and directories
+# List Files and Directories

 The `ls` command lists files and directories in the current directory.
 The following example shows how to list files and directories in the current directory.